Zovi343/E2E_Testing_with_Puppeteer_Article/Article.md

 3. You are familiar with Node.js and NPM

-4. Also some knowledge of HTML and CSS may be handy
+4. Also some knowledge of HTML and CSS may come in handy

 So let me first say few words about testing in general.
 Testing is crucial part of every software development process.
 It prevents regression (bugs occurring frequently in our code) and overall speed up development process.
 There are basically three main types of tests:

 * Unit testing – With unit tests we are testing small isolated pieces of our code.
-They are easiest one to create and maintain.

 * Integration testing – In this type of testing we combine and test individual units and test them as a group.